Belinda Probert: Career

-In 1980, Probert moved from Murdoch to a Research Fellowship in the School of Social Sciences at Flinders University, South Australia.
-The next year, she moved to Monash University, Melbourne where she held the positions of Lecturer (1981–1984) and Senior Lecturer (1984–1990) in Sociology.
+In 1980, Probert moved from Murdoch to a research fellowship in the School of Social Sciences at Flinders University, South Australia.
+The next year, she moved to Monash University, Melbourne, where she held the positions of lecturer (1981–1984) and senior lecturer (1984–1990) in sociology.

-She then gained a Senior Research Fellowship at the Centre for International Research on Communication and Information Technologies (CIRCIT), in Melbourne (1990–1993).
-From 1993 to 2004, she was employed at RMIT University, Melbourne as Professor and Head of the Department of Social Science (1993–1996), as well as Executive Editor of the journal Labour and Industry.
-She was subsequently appointed Director of the Centre for Applied Social Research (1997–2000), Head of the School of Social Science and Planning (1998–2001), Dean of the Faculty of the Constructed Environment (2001–2002), and Pro Vice-Chancellor (Design and Social Context) (2003–2004).
+She then gained a senior research fellowship at the Centre for International Research on Communication and Information Technologies (CIRCIT), in Melbourne (1990–1993).
+From 1993 to 2004, she was employed at RMIT University, Melbourne as professor and head of the Department of Social Science (1993–1996), as well as Executive Editor of the journal Labour and Industry.
+She was subsequently appointed director of the Centre for Applied Social Research (1997–2000), head of the School of Social Science and Planning (1998–2001), dean of the faculty of the Constructed Environment (2001–2002), and pro vice-chancellor (design and social context) (2003–2004).

-Towards the end of her term the university became embroiled in controversy when the software system crashed.
-The Chancellor suddenly resigned the following year and factions formed around the role of the Vice-Chancellor.
-Probert publicly supported the Vice-Chancellor, an outsider with no background as a working academic and the first female head of a university in Victoria.
+Towards the end of her term, the university became embroiled in controversy when the software system crashed.
+The chancellor suddenly resigned the following year and factions formed around the role of the vice-chancellor.
+Probert publicly supported the vice-chancellor, an outsider with no background as a working academic and the first female head of a university in Victoria.

-In 2004, she moved back Perth to the University of Western Australia as Pro Vice-Chancellor (Academic) (2004–2006).
+In 2004, she moved back to Perth to the University of Western Australia as pro vice-chancellor (academic) (2004–2006).
 In 2005 she represented the Department of Education and Training on the Curriculum Council of Western Australia.
 Also in 2005 her research paper, "‘I Just Couldn’t Fit It In’: Gender and Unequal Outcomes in Academic Careers" was published in the journal Gender, Work and Organization.

 At the beginning of 2006, she moved to Victoria for a five-year appointment as dean of the Faculty of Arts at the University of Melbourne (2006–2007).
-She began her task of guiding the Faculty through a difficult and controversial restructure of the university to a two-tier US-style teaching model that involved significant cuts (including shedding the Department of Geography and Environmental Studies) and strident staff reaction.
+She began her task of guiding the faculty through a difficult and controversial restructure of the university to a two-tier US-style teaching model that involved significant cuts (including shedding the Department of Geography and Environmental Studies) and strident staff reaction.
 She resigned after only sixteen months, citing personal reasons: she wanted time to care for her elderly mother in France and to be with her daughter in London.

 She returned, however, to Australia the following year as deputy vice-chancellor at La Trobe University (2008–2012), When the university restructured in 2011 with the departure of the vice-chancellor, she retired from active university service to focus on policy and research work, remaining an adjunct professor role in the College of Arts, Social Sciences and Commerce at the university.

 She was seconded to the Office for Learning and Teaching in the Department of Education (2013–2015), and has acted as a consultant and media commentator in educational services.